dovetail-genomics/capture/docs/source/fastq_to_bam.rst

 CHiCAGO compatible bam file
 ---------------------------

 As will be discussed in the :ref:`interaction calling <INT>` section, we will use the `CHiCAGO tool <http://functionalgenecontrol.group/chicago>`_ for calling P-E interactions.
 CHiCAGO is designed to work with bam files produced with `HiCUP <http://www.bioinformatics.babraham.ac.uk/projects/hicup/>`_ pipeline.
-To match the format of our bam file to the format expected by CHiCAGO, we will clean the bam file from alignments that won't be used by CHiCAGO (e.g. supplementary alignment) and modify the sorting from position based to read name based sorting.
+To match the format of our bam file to that expected by CHiCAGO, we will clean the bam file of alignments not used by CHiCAGO (e.g. supplementary alignment) and modify the sorting from position based to read-name based sorting.

 Samtools parameter for generating a CHiCAGO compatible bam format: